Coastal Zone Management Act

 Article 12

-Coastal zones with any of the following conditions shall be designated as first-grade coastal conservation zones, remaining zones that require protection may be designated as second-grade coastal conservation zones.
-A coastal conservation plan shall be formulated in accordance with the integrated coastal zone management plan for the conservation and management of each coastal conservation zone:
+Coastal zones with any of the following conditions shall be designated as first-class coastal protection zones, remaining zones that require protection may be designated as second-class coastal protection zones.
+A coastal protection plan shall be formulated in accordance with the integrated coastal zone management plan for the protection and management of each coastal protection zone:

 1. Important aquatic resource conservation zone.